Pictionary: Gameplay

+Teams must first be formed; between two and four teams can be formed, with no limits on the number of player per team.
+Once formed, the teams must choose a colored playing piece.
+An odd amount of players may play; in which case one person always draws for both teams.
+Each team rolls the die, and the team with the highest roll plays first.

-The team chooses one person to begin drawing; this position rotates with each word.
-The drawer chooses a card out of a deck of special Pictionary cards and tries to draw pictures which suggest the word printed on the card.
+The team chooses one person to begin drawing ("the picturist"); this position rotates with each word.
+The drawer chooses a card out of a deck of special Pictionary cards, examine it for up to five seconds and tries to draw pictures which suggest the word printed on the card.
 The pictures cannot contain any numbers or letters, nor can the drawers use spoken clues about the subjects they are drawing.
+One may not point or gesture to an object.
 The teammates try to guess the word the drawing is intended to represent.
+A one-minute timer, usually a sand timer, is used to compel players to rapidly complete their drawing and guessing.

+If the sand timer expires before the team guesses the word, the team does not advance and the turn passes to the team on the left.
+If the team successfully guesses the word, they roll the dice, advance and pick a new card.
+To win, a team must reach the Finish square on the gameboard and correctly guess the word in the ensuing round.

 There are five types of squares on the board, and each Pictionary card has a list of five words printed on it.
-Players must then draw the word which corresponds to the square on the board on which the team's marker is:
+Players must then draw the word which corresponds to the square their playing piece landed on: